rhdeck/react-reality/README.md

     console.log("my new lateral position is ", position.x);
   }}
 > {({position, orientation})=>{
   // ...
-Nodes that are depdendant on where I am...
+Nodes that are dependant on where I am...
 }}
 ```